AudiusProject/audius-protocol/packages/ddex/README.md

 ### [Optional] Sharing external S3 access for direct upload

-Unless the provider has elected to upload directly to S3, you may skip these steps.
+If the provider wishes to use admin UI to deliver releases, you may skip these steps.

 1. If external access to deliver files directly into S3 is required, create another IAM Policy following step 3 above, with the following:
     * Under `Read` choose `GetObject` and `GetObjectAttributes`.